Telehealth privacy for patients

 Although your appointment will use your regular internet service or data plan, health care providers typically use secure patient portals to message, call, and video chat with patients.
 During the COVID-19 public health emergency, federal policy changes have also allowed health care providers to sometimes use popular video chat programs for telehealth care.

 Tip: Are you new to telehealth?
-Get tips and information on the basics of telehealth.
+Get tips and information on the basics of telehealth (PDF).

 Privacy during your appointment